MSECB

 Home → News & Resources → Experts Talk

-CSA STAR Certification – Q&A Session
+CSA STAR (Security, Trust, & Assurance Registry) Certification – Q&A Session

 This Q&A Session covers the most frequently asked questions about CSA STAR Certification.
 By obtaining the CSA STAR Certification, Cloud Service Providers (CSPs) show to their clients that they are using best practices to protect data in cloud applications.